delftswa2017/desosa2017/junit5/chapter.md

 JUnit to another.
 The foundation combined with different (new) iterations of JUnit forms the vision of the JUnit team: a framework that is versatile, able to evolve over time, and loosely coupled towards external stakeholders.
-This is what the architects of JUnit ultimately strife to accomplish.
+This is what the architects of JUnit ultimately strive to accomplish.

 At the time of writing, JUnit 5 is still in development, with the first official release planned on the 24th of August <a href="#32">[32]</a>.